 (Corporate Seal) Council of the Great City Schools

-ATTEST: Name of Corporation or Agency
+ATTEST Name of Corporation or Agency

-Michael Casserly, Secretary By McLace Good Michael Casserly, Executive Direct tor
+Michael Casserly, Secretary -or- By Mchael Casserly, Executive Direct cor

 Witness

 Witness

 STATE OF

-COUNTY OF

-nowledged before me this day o
+The foregoing instrument was a ΓΥ OF day of

-Name of Person
+, 20 by Name of Person •

-Name of Corporation or Agency , on behalf of the corporation/agency •
+, on behalf of the corporation/agency.

-He/She is personally known to me or pro oduced as identification
+Name of Corporation or Agenc y produced og identification

 and did/did not first take an oath.
-Type of Identification
+Type of Identification as identification

 My Commission Expires:

 Signature - Notary Public

 (SEAL) Printed Name of Notary

 Notary's Commission No.

-FOR SBBC

-(Corporate Seal)

-ATTEST:

-Franklin L. Jill, Jr., Superintendent of
+FOR SBBC (Corporate Seal) THE SCHOOL BOARD OF BROWARD COUNTY, FLORIDA ATTEST: ByStephanie Arma Kraft, Esq., Chair Franklin L. Till, Jr., Superintendent of Approved as to Form:

+School Board Attorney

+Page 5 of 5